 (5) The Registrar may at any time cancel an enforcement warrant for good reason.

 [Section 45 amended: No. 48 of 2012 s.
-23 and 43.]
+23 and 43; No. 25 of 2020 s.
+47.]

+Division 3C — Work and development

+[Heading inserted: No. 25 of 2020 s.
+48.]

-46. Sections 47 to 53 do not apply to body corporate
+46. Division does not apply to body corporate

-Sections 47 to 53 apply only in a case where the offender is an individual.
+This Division does not apply in relation to an offender that is a body corporate.

+[Section 46 inserted: No. 25 of 2020 s.
+49.]

 47. Order to attend for work and development

-(1) If under section 45 the Registrar issues an enforcement warrant in respect of an offender who is an individual, the Registrar may also issue an order to attend for work and development.
+(1) The Registrar may issue an order to attend for work and development in respect of an offender and an enforceable registered fine if —

+(a) a notice of intention to enforce has been issued under section 42 in relation to the fine; and

+(b) the due date specified in that notice has passed.

-(2) An order to attend for work and development is to be served on an offender only if the whole of the amount owed (and specified in the enforcement warrant) and any enforcement fees imposed under Part 7 are neither recovered by the Sheriff under the enforcement warrant nor paid.
+(2) An order to attend for work and development issued under subsection (1) must not be served on an offender unless the Registrar is satisfied that the offender —

-(3) If an order to attend for work and development is to be served on an offender, it must be served personally.

-(4) When an order to attend for work and development is served on an offender in respect of an amount owed, an enforcement warrant issued in respect of the amount owed ceases to be in force.

-[Section 47 amended: No. 9 of 2000 s.
-4; No. 48 of 2012 s.
-43.]

-47A.
-Order to attend for work and development may be issued ahead of other enforcement measures

-(1) Despite sections 42 to 45 and 47, at any time after a fine is registered the Registrar may issue an order to attend for work and development in respect of the offender if the Registrar is satisfied —

-(a) that the offender —

-(i) does not have the means to pay the amount owed; and
+(a) does not have the means to pay the amount owed in respect of the fine; and

-(ii) is not the holder of a vehicle licence; and

-(iii) does not have any personal property that could be seized under an enforcement warrant to satisfy, wholly or partly, the amount owed; and
+(b) does not have any personal property that could be seized under an enforcement warrant to satisfy, wholly or partly, the amount owed in respect of the fine; and

-(iv) will be unlikely to have the means to pay, or personal property that could be so seized, within a reasonable time after the fine was registered;
+(c) will be unlikely to have the means to pay, or personal property that could be so seized, within a reasonable time after the order is issued.

-and

-(b) that the offender —

-(i) is the holder of a driver’s licence but is disqualified from holding or obtaining such a licence; or

-(ii) is not the holder of a driver’s licence;

-and

-(c) that the issue of a licence suspension order has not resulted, or would be unlikely to result, in the amount owed being paid within a reasonable time after the fine was registered.
+(3) The Registrar may require the offender to undertake a means test for the purpose of determining whether subsection (2) is satisfied.

-(2) An order issued under subsection (1) must be served on the offender personally.
+(4) An order to attend for work and development must be served personally.

-(3) On issuing an order under subsection (1), the Registrar must cancel —

-(a) any licence suspension order; or

-(b) any enforcement warrant,

-that is in force in respect of the offender in respect of the fine.

-(4) If a licence suspension order is cancelled under subsection (3), the Registrar must advise the Director General forthwith.

-(5) For the purposes of a road law, the cancellation of a licence suspension order takes effect when the order is cancelled.

-[Section 47A inserted: No. 9 of 2000 s.
-5; amended: No. 14 of 2003 s.
-6; No. 8 of 2012 s.
-109; No. 48 of 2012 s.
-43.]
+[Section 47 inserted: No. 25 of 2020 s.
+49.]

+[47A.
+Deleted: No. 25 of 2020 s.
+49.]

 47B.
 Effect of order to attend for work and development

-An order to attend for work and development issued under section 47 or 47A is an order requiring the offender, within 7 days after the service of the order —
+An order to attend for work and development issued under section 47 is an order requiring the offender, within 7 days after the service of the order or a longer period specified in the order —

 (a) to pay the amount owed; or